Upload new images. The image library for this site will open in a new window.

 Move this whole section up, swapping places with the section above it.

 The Study of the U.S. Institutes for Scholars and Secondary Educators (SUSI), by the Bureau of Educational and Cultural Affairs at the U.S. Department of State, are 5 to 6 week academic programs for mid-career foreign scholars, faculty, practitioners and secondary educators hosted by colleges and universities across the United States.
-These post-graduate level academic programs are designed to provide participants:

 Focused on U.S. foreign policymaking, this program annually provides 18 participants a wide array of activities to facilitate more informed exchanges between experts in the United States and other countries.
 The goal is that these exchanges will grow a long-lasting global epistemic community.